xor63/mastering-bitcoin-exercises/src/ch03-bitcoin-core-the-reference-implementation.md

 In the book, we saw that Alice's transaction was included in block 277316.
 Using a client library, obtain this block and find Alice's transaction in the list of transactions that the block contains.

+### 3.3 Execute `getmempoolinfo`

+The book mentioned `getmempoolinfo` as one of the more important RPC commands.
+Using the Bitcoin Core client or an alternative client library with a similar command, execute this command and get the details of the memory pool such as the minimum fee rate for a transaction to be accepted.